 She met soldiers, Marines, and sailors who have formed anti-war organizations on every American base and ship.
 She has been arrested four times by military authorities and has a suit pending against Secretary of Defense Melvin Laird.
 Miss Fonda met with Black Panther Party leaders and members and visited the Party's free breakfast for children and clinics.
 She talked with survivors of police raids on Party headquarters.
 Not satisfied with news reports of atrocities in Vietnam, she talked with soldiers about this situation.
 Fonda also has been identified with the situation of the American Indian.
 She visited reservations and Indian-occupied Alcatraz Island.
 After viewing the problem, she went on to her next step: direct action toward beginning some solutions.
-With lawyer Mark Lane, she founded an office in Washington, D.C., which collects complaints made by G.I.'s who have been illegally disciplined for expressing their First Amendment-bestowed rights.
-Some of these soldiers have been detained from one to five years in stockades.
+With lawyer Mark Lane, she office founded an Washington, D.C., which collects complaints made by G.I.'s who have been illegally disciplined for expressing their First Amendment-bestowed Some of these soldiers have been detained from one to five years in stockades.
 In this action, she has received support from some Senators and Congressmen.

-Steady Job -- Guaranteed Hours Each Week

-position filled

-N + W Foreign Auto Wrecking

-Need a cold weather project?
+Need a man 2 hours a night - 3 nights a week \$10-\$15 Steady Job - Guaranteed Hours Each Week position filled N + W Foreign Auto Wrecking Need a cold weather project?
 We have a large selection of rebuildable sports cars.
 Everything from Alfa to Volvo.
 Large selection of parts.
 All inquiries ans. promptly.
 Calls credited to purchase.
 Locator Service.
 We buy wrecked, rundown sports and foreign cars.
 We ship nation wide.
 126 s.
-16th St. - N. Castle, Indiana - 5298886.

-SSO organize SMC campus events

-by Patti Shea

-A Sadie Hawkins dance, Majors Nights, and interhall football games are all up-coming campus events being planned by Saint Mary's Student Services Organization (SSO), according to Diane Shahade, SSO director.
+16th St. - N. Castle, Indiana - 5298886 Participation needed (Continued from page 2) sponsoring movies has been consolidated with Cinema '71 and the Contemporary Arts Festival.
+Joint sponsorship is now through the Cultural Arts Commission of the Student Union," he said.
+Both O'Connor and Manfredi made a point of thanking faculty advisors Donald Costello, John Matthias, and Richard Bizot for their help.
+"In addition, former Festival chairmen Bob Hall, Rick Fitzgerald, and Jim Metzger have provided valuable help and assistance," O'Connor affirmed.
+They added that a call for student participation to help organize the Festival would be made sometime later in the year.
+SSO organize SMC campus events by Patti Shea A Sadie Hawkins dance, Majors Nights, and interhall football games are all up-coming campus events being planned by Saint Mary's Student Services Organization (SSO), according to Diane Shahade, SSO director.
 The Sadie Hawkins Dance, organized by the social commission, a branch of the SSO, will be held on Saturday, October 23 at the Mishawaka Conservation Club.
-"To complete the weekend's activities, plans are being made for Sunday open house and interhall football games," Diane explained.
-Mary Ann Weisy and Terry Trenor of SMC are co-chairmen of the weekend.

-ber 27, and Thursday, October 29, according to Diane.
+"To complete the weekend's activities, plans are being made for Sunday open house and interhall football games," Diane explained, Mary Ann Weisy and Terry Trenor of SMC are co-chairmen of the weekend.
+Two "Majors Night" programs, where Saint Mary's students can meet and confer with department heads and faculty in their planned major fields are being scheduled by another branch of the SSO, the academic commission headed by Missy Underman.
+The Majors Nights will be held on Tuesday, Octo- ONE NIGHT ONLY- ALL BY HIMSELF Jim Moran at "AMERICA" ber 27, and Thursday, October 29, according to Diane.